-CSI focuses squarely on advancing a new sustainable infrastructure paradigm and practice in the Northwest and beyond.
+CSI is advancing a new sustainable infrastructure paradigm and practice in the Northwest and beyond.

 Released April 2017, A Northwest Vision for 2040 Water Infrastructure, is the second report of the Five Big Goals for 2040 series.
 It paints a picture of how the Pacific Northwest can develop integrated systems to supply, purify, and manage water that are among the most sustainable and resilient in the world.